cldeluna/uv_script/README.md

 # Standalone UV Script

-Companion Repository for Ultra Valuable UV
+Companion Repository for Ultra Valuable uv for Dynamic, On-Demand Python Virtual Environments

 Test script which requires three 3rd party Python modules.
 It provides information about a country using the countrys three letter country code.
 By default it will provide information about CZE, the Czech Republic.